 "To complete a Certificate of Professional Experience online your first step is to register on the PEDR website.
-Once you have registered and signed in, click on 'Your Certificates' under the 'Certificates of Professional Experience' menu item.
-Then click on 'New Certificate'.
+Once you have registered and signed in, click on 'My Certificates of Professional Experience' menu item.
+Then click on 'Add New'.
 This will take you to the general information section of your selected sheet and the menu will expand to display links to the other sections.